ModelInference/dinv/README.md

 `dinv -i someDir`

 produces:
-`someDir` insturmented directory
+`someDir` instrumented directory
 `someDir_orig` directory prior to instrumentation

 ### Execution

 Instrumented code can be executed exactly the same as uninstrumented code.
-The differnce is the generation of a number of logging files in the directories of the running code.
-There are three diffent styles of logs and it is important to know the difference.
+The difference is the generation of a number of logging files in the directories of the running code.
+There are three different styles of logs and it is important to know the difference.

 ####GoVector logs